pcdavies/CloudNativeMicroservicesDB/workshops/db-devops/CloudNative200.md

     ![](images/200/image031.1.9.png)

 - Using the terminal you opened to create the keys, run the following.
-If you closed the terminal, open a new one and cd into the keys directory.
+If you closed the terminal, open a new one and cd into the keys directory. ***Note:  The mysql product directory may have changed so take note when running the `ls` command below and modify the value accordingly (ie: mysql-5.7.18 may now be mysql-5.7.19 - that is why we list the directory first to confirm the version is correct)***.

     (Remember to use the public IP of your MySQL instance in the **ssh** command below.)